Position

 • Bachelor's degree in Social Work, Public Administration, or a related field.

-• Minimum of 2 years of experience in housing assistance or a related field.
+• Minimum of 2 years of experience working in housing or social services.

-• Strong knowledge of housing laws, regulations, and resources.
+• Strong understanding of housing regulations, policies, and resources.

 Is becoming a Housing Specialist a good career path?